 The public expects that all police forces will recruit officers with proven integrity.
-Therefore, before recruiting anyone to work in a police force, thorough checks must be undertaken to ascertain whether anything is known to the detriment of the candidate, his or her spouse or partner, close relatives, in-laws, or those residing or associating with the candidate.
+Therefore, before joining the police, thorough checks must be undertaken to ascertain whether anything is known to the detriment of the candidate, his or her spouse or partner, close relatives, in-laws, or those residing or associating with the candidate.

-Checks will be carried out on anything self-declared by the candidate as well as making sure nothing else is discovered which could heighten vulnerability, bring discredit upon or otherwise cause embarrassment to the police service.
+Checks will be carried out on anything self-declared by the candidate, as well as making sure nothing else is discovered which could heighten vulnerability, bring discredit upon or otherwise cause embarrassment to the police service.
 Checks also extend to social media accounts.

-When applying for the Police Now Programme candidate's must declare:
+When applying for a Police Now programme, a candidate must declare:

-- all convictions for past offences (including traffic convictions and spent convictions under the Rehabilitation of Offenders Act 1974) - any formal cautions (including those as a juvenile) - any reprimands, warnings and penalty notices - any bind-over imposed by the courts - being the subject of an Anti-Social Behaviour Order, Football Spectator Banning Order, Risk of Sexual Harm Order, or Harassment Order - traffic offences (including fixed penalty notices but excluding parking) - any previous charges or summonses - any currently outstanding charges, summons or pending prosecutions - any investigations, arrests or involvement whatsoever with any Police Service, Statutory or Prosecuting Authority - any involvement with the military authorities on disciplinary matters and any appearance before a court martial regardless of the outcome
+- all convictions for past offences (including traffic convictions and spent convictions under the Rehabilitation of Offenders Act 1974) - any formal cautions (including those as a juvenile) - any reprimands, warnings and penalty notices - any bind-over imposed by the courts - being the subject of an Anti-Social Behaviour Order, Football Spectator Banning Order, Risk of Sexual Harm Order, or Harassment Order - traffic offences (including fixed penalty notices but excluding parking) - any previous charges or summonses - any currently outstanding charges, summons or pending prosecutions - any investigations, arrests or involvement whatsoever with any Police Service, Statutory or Prosecuting Authority - any involvement with the military authorities on disciplinary matters and any appearance before a court martial regardless of the outcome - Any interactions with the Police in their lifetime regardless of the circumstances

-Any failure to declare any record of information as required, the presumption is that the candidate's honesty and integrity are in question and this may result in the termination of your application.
+Any failure to declare any record of information as required may result in the termination of an application.

 Careful consideration will be given to any candidate who is confirmed as having been convicted of any criminal offence.
-Convictions, cautions and fixed penalty notices (road traffic and recordable offences, such as disorder and alcohol related offences) will not necessarily preclude anyone from appointment with Police Now and one of its partner forces but this will depend on the nature and circumstance(s) of the offence.
+Convictions, cautions and fixed penalty notices (road traffic and recordable offences, such as disorder and alcohol related offences) will not necessarily prevent anyone from appointment with Police Now and one of its partner forces, but this will depend on the nature and circumstance(s) of the offence.

-Factors that are taken into consideration before a decision is made include but are not limited to:
+Factors that are taken into consideration before a decision is made, include but are not limited to: